 This means that in theory the summit of each climb should see a 5-way battle for the win, as well as minimising the time we spend at the top waiting for all to arrive.
 It can be cold at the tops of mountains!

-The idea is that as well as winning points for the King of the Mountains jersey, people will also incur time penalties to be applied to the start of the next climb.
+The idea is that as well as winning points for the King of the Mountains jersey, people will also incur time penalties for winning, to be applied to the start of the next climb.
 This should help even out discrepancies in the estimated differences between our climbing speeds and ensure fair competition throughout rather than early dominance being achieved and maintained by any one rider.
 We shall see!

 I am also looking forward to the inquest at the end of each day where other time penalties may be imposed for other types of infraction.
 I have been nominated head of the race jury and will do my best to be impartial despite my obvious conflict of interest!

 Together we are Ben, John E, Andy, Ying and myself.
 We have all been preparing for this in our different ways and we will find out tomorrow how successful this has all been.
-For myself, I am going that my recent week in Spain is going to be of benefit.
+For myself, I am hoping that my recent week in Spain is going to be of benefit.

 First things first, we have a plane to catch.